 How to Propagate Gardenias

 You can extend your gardenia collection by taking cuttings from existing plants.
-In spring when the plant is actively growing, take a 4-inch or 5-inch cutting from a healthy stem that contains a number of leaves.
+In spring when the plant is actively growing, take a 4-inch or 5-inch tip cutting from a healthy stem that contains a number of leaves.
 Remove all but two sets of leaves near the top of the cutting.

 How to Winterize Gardenias

-Gardenias are heat-loving plants, so choosing a variety suited to your climate is one of the best ways to protect the plant during the winter months.
+Gardenias are heat-loving plants, so choosing a cultivar suited to your climate is one of the best ways to protect the plant during the winter months.
 To prepare for colder weather, add a few inches of mulch around the base of the plant, extending out about 12 inches.
 Don't fertilize after midsummer because fertilizer can spur new growth that may be harmed during a cold snap.
 Reduce watering in the late fall and water only when the top few inches of soil are dry to the touch.

 If you do expect a sudden frost, cover the plants with a blanket.
 There are manufactured plant covers for this purpose.
 If you use a cover, be sure not to damage any branches.
 Remove the covers during nice weather.